-Students pose simple geographical questions and collect information from different sources to answer these questions.
-They represent data in tables and simple graphs and the location of places and their characteristics on labelled maps that use the cartographic conventions of legend, title, and north point.
-They describe the location of places and their features using simple grid references and cardinal compass points.
-Students interpret geographical data to describe distributions and draw conclusions.
-They present findings using simple geographical terminology in a range of texts.
-They suggest action in response to a geographical challenge.
-The Understanding dimension relates to concepts underpinning and connecting knowledge in a learning area and the ability to appropriately select and apply knowledge to solve problems in that learning area.
+Students develop geographical questions to investigate and collect and record information and data from different sources to answer these questions.
+They represent data and the location of places and their characteristics in simple graphic forms, including largescale maps that use the cartographic conventions of scale, legend, title and north point.
+They describe the location of places and their features using simple grid references, compass direction and distance.

+Students interpret data to identify spatial distributions and simple patterns and draw conclusions.
+They present findings using geographical terminology in a range of texts.
+They propose individual action in response to a local geographical challenge and identify the expected effects of their proposed action.